cdgriffith/Reusables/README.rst

 Overview
 --------

-The reusables library is a reference of python functions and classes that programmers may find themselves often recreating.
+The reusables library is a cookbook of python functions and classes that programmers may find themselves often recreating.

 It includes: